-14.4.16 A review of 1 m resolution LiDAR data published by the Environment Agency (2018) identified that the Site is situated on land with levels ranging between 1.90 m Above Ordnance Datum (mAOD) and 4.25 mAOD, but the majority of the Site is generally flat and on average, in the region of 2 mAOD.
+14.4.16 A review of 1 m resolution LiDAR data published by the Environment Agency (2017) identified that the Site is situated on land with levels ranging between 1.90 m Above Ordnance Datum (mAOD) and 4.25 mAOD, but the majority of the Site is generally flat and on average, in the region of 2 mAOD.
 The levels of the Site gently fall from west to east, towards the Humber Estuary.
+These levels have also been confirmed through completion of a topographical survey for the Site in February 2020.